-Brunello and Barolo wines are often in contention for the title of “best Italian wine”, if one can name such a thing.
-Brunello di Montalcino is produced in the region surrounding the Tuscan town of Montalcino, with 100% Sangioevese grapes.
-It has a deep color and moderate tannins.
-This wine pairs well with red meat and tomato-based dishes.
+Brunello and Barolo wines are often in contention for the title of “best Italian wine” (if one can name such a thing).
+Brunello di Montalcino is produced in the region surrounding the Tuscan town of Montalcino.
+Made with 100% Sangiovese grapes, it has a deep color, moderate tannins, and pairs well with red meat and tomato-based dishes.

 Barolo wine is produced in the northern region of Piedmont.
 Barolo is made with 100% Nebbiolo grapes, and is lighter in color than Brunello wine.
-Barolo wine tends to be high in tannins and quite acidic, but get smoother over time.
-It’s often recommended a Barolo wine is aged ten years before drinking.
+Barolo wine tends to be high in tannins and quite acidic, but gets smoother over time.
+(It’s often recommended a Barolo wine should be aged 10 years before drinking.)
 It pairs well with meat, mushrooms, truffles, and pasta.

 Barbaresco is very similar to Barolo wine, as it’s also produced in the Piedmont region with Nebbiolo grapes.
-However, the soil of Barbaresco differs from the soil of Barolo, and produces less tannins in the wine.
-Barbaresco wine also pairs well with meat, mushrooms, truffles, and pastas.
+However, the soil of Barbaresco differs from the soil of Barolo, and produces less tannins.
+This wine pairs well with meat, mushrooms, truffles, and pastas.

-The Montepulciano grape is the second-most planted in Italy, after Sangiovese.
+After Sangiovese, the Montepulciano grape is the second-most planted in Italy.
 It’s traditionally been an inexpensive red wine that pairs well with food, but has recently gained acclaim in the Abruzzo region.
 Montepulciano d’Abruzzo wines are typically dry, soft in tannins, and do not need much aging.